HAVE YOUR SAY.

 BABY STEPS.

-If there’s a short term Holy Grail for all things Metaverse and NFTs, it’s the notion of cross platform interoperability among products.
+If thereโs a short term Holy Grail for all things Metaverse and NFTs, itโs the notion of cross platform interoperability among products.
 Currently, the landscape is more fragmented than shattered glass.
-But never fear, there’s good news on the Meta-NFT front.
+But never fear, thereโs good news on the Meta-NFT front.
 Per TechCrunch,

-The OpenWallet Foundation (OWF), as the new effort is called, is the brainchild of Daniel Goldscheider, CEO of open banking startup Yes.com, though today’s announcement reveals a broad gamut of buy-ins from multiple industry players, including Okta, Ping Identity, Accenture, CVS Health and OpenID Foundation, among several other public and private bodies.
-With the Linux Foundation serving as the project’s host, this gives OWF sizeable clout as it strives to enable what Goldscheider calls a “plurarity of wallets based on a common core,” according to a press release.
+The Linux Foundation has announced plans for a new collaborative initiative designed to support interoperability across digital wallets, built on an open source bedrock.
+The OpenWallet Foundation (OWF), as the new effort is called, is the brainchild of Daniel Goldscheider, CEO of open banking startup Yes.com, though todayโs announcement reveals a broad gamut of buy-ins from multiple industry players, including Okta, Ping Identity, Accenture, CVS Health and OpenID Foundation, among several other public and private bodies.
+With the Linux Foundation serving as the projectโs host, this gives OWF sizeable clout as it strives to enable what Goldscheider calls a โplurarity of wallets based on a common core,โ according to a press release.
+The news also comes as regulatory bodies across the globe are moving to support competition through enforcing interoperability across systems, including Europe, which is currently trying to make messaging interoperability a thing.

 Fingers crossed.
-Once true interoperability is achieved, we’ll need some quantum computing processing power to take the nascent Metaverse to the next lever. https://tcrn.ch/3BmyYdJ
+Once true interoperability is achieved, weโll need some quantum computing processing power to take the nascent Metaverse to the next lever. https://tcrn.ch/3BmyYdJ

 WALKING ON SUNSHINE.

-Since we started with some great environmental news, we figured we’d end on similarly great news.
+Since we started with some great environmental news, we figured weโd end on similarly great news.
 The CBC is reporting on a fantastic sustainability first (at least in North America).

+When Bryan Adams opened his North American tour on P.E.I. on Aug.
+31, people behind the scenes were attempting another first that he didn't know about.
 The concert was being held in Summerside, and the small city's electrical utility was trying to make the concert the first evening concert in North America to be entirely solar-powered.
+BluWave-ai, the company whose software powers Summerside's smart grid, came up with the idea.

 The event went off without a hitch, proving that solar power can be viable when done right and implemented with realistic goals. https://bit.ly/3UfSDVm